 You have an option to choose from several types of crowns.
-Full ceramic, resin, porcelain fused to metal, and full metallic: stainless steel/ a combination of alloys are few of those.
+Full ceramic, resin, porcelain fused to metal, and full metallic: stainless steel / a combination of alloys are a few of those.
 The price of your dental crown varies based on the option you choose.

 - Resin Crown: A resin crown may cost you $300.
 It looks like your tooth but may wear out easily.

-- Full ceramic crown: A full ceramic crown is tooth colored and is great for the anterior/front teeth.
-It is great on looks and costs $800 to $3000 per tooth.
-A full ceramic crown made of zirconia may cost you $3000 (this is the higher end of the price range, though) but will last really long.
+- Full ceramic crown: A full ceramic crown is tooth-colored and is great for the anterior/front teeth.
+It is esthetically appealing and costs $800 to $3,000 per tooth.
+A full ceramic crown made of zirconia may cost you $3,000 (this is the higher end of the price range, though) but will last really long.
 However, it may wear out the opposing tooth as it’s a strong material.

-- Full metal crowns: As the name suggests full metal crowns are metallic and the strongest.
+- Full metal crowns: As the name suggests full metal crowns are metallic and they are very strong and durable.
 They are great for posterior/back teeth, which exert chewing forces.
 Prefabricated stainless-steel crowns price starts around $150 per tooth.
 Your doctor may cement that over your prepared tooth while waiting for a crown from the lab.
-The waiting period can be four to six weeks.
+The waiting period can be between a few days and a few weeks.
 These stainless-steel crowns are durable and protect your tooth till the final crown is ready.
 These crowns are not recommended for long term use.
-A metal crown made of alloys may cost you $650 to $1300.
+A metal crown made of alloys may cost you $650 to $1,300.
 If you want a combination of alloys, the price varies accordingly.
 A full metal crown with a gold base may cost you an additional $100 to $200.

-2. The treatment which is done before placing a dental crown
+2. The treatments which are done before placing a dental crown

 You may need several dental procedures before placing a dental crown.
-It includes RCT/ Root Canal Treatment, implants, restoration/ fillings, scaling/ tooth cleaning procedures, and consultation charges.
+It may include root canal treatment, implants, restoration/ fillings, scaling / tooth cleaning procedures, and consultation charges.

 Restorations are fillings.
 You need them after your doctor cleans your decayed tooth.
 Few complex restorations need a crown to sustain.

 Root canal treatment is a procedure wherein your doctor thoroughly cleans your tooth from within.
-He/ she removes the pain causing vital tissue.
-Root canal treatment needs a dental crown to prevent the fracture of tooth.
+The dentist removes the pain causing vital tissue.
+A root canal treated tooth needs to be covered with a dental crown to prevent the fracture of tooth.

 Your doctor may charge: